Toastpt/NFL-Sports-Alert-System/README.md

 1. Open the AWS Management Console and navigate to the Lambda service.
 2. Click Create Function.
 3. Select Author from Scratch.
-4. Enter a function name (e.g., gd_notifications).
+4. Enter a function name (e.g., gameday_notifications).
 5. Choose Python 3.x as the runtime.
 6. Assign the IAM role created earlier (gameday_role) to the function.
 7. Under the Function Code section: